 Why Hire an Attorney After Hitting a Cow?

 Neither party is automatically at fault.
-Fault (negligence) must be proved for either you or the owner of the cow to recover damages.
+Fault (negligence) must be proved for either you or the cow’s owner to recover damages.
 California is a comparative negligence state.
 Even if you are partially negligent for the accident, you can still pursue a personal injury claim against the livestock owner.
 Factors such as speed and distracted driving could contribute to the accident.
 The experienced attorneys at Silva Injury Law, Inc. understand what it takes to succeed in cases where liability is not expressly clear.
 We are happy to investigate the accident, gather evidence, negotiate with insurance companies, and litigate when necessary.
-We will not charge you upfront for your case, and we receive compensation only if you do.
+We will not charge upfront legal fees for your case.
+We receive compensation only if you do.
 Contact us today for your free consultation.